CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"It is more civilized to make fun of life than to bewail it." - Seneca</p>
+<p>"We are mistaken when we look forward to death; the major portion of death has already passed, Whatever years be behind us are in death's hands." - Seneca</p>
 <!-- STOIC_QUOTE_END -->